 The decanter has a one-liter capacity, although it is advisable to decant only 750ml at a time, to make sure that all the wine will come in contact with oxygen.

-As our ultimate wine decanter reviews show, there are enough options on the market to match all tastes and budgets.
+As my ultimate wine decanter guide show, there are enough options on the market to match all tastes and budgets.

-The first thing we like about this wine decanter is that is made of crystal and not of glass.
+The first thing I like about this wine decanter is that is made of crystal and not of glass.

 For many wines this may not be an important characteristic, but if you have a collection of very rare wines, the material of the decanter really makes a difference.